isabella232/advertising-cloud.en/help/dsp/audiences/audience-create-reusable-audience.md

         1. Copy the segment logic from the existing audience in any of the following ways:

-            * In the All Audiences view, hold the cursor over the audience row, and then click **...More > Copy to Clipboard**.
+            * In the All Audiences view, hold the cursor over the audience row, and then click **More > Copy to Clipboard**.

-            * In the settings for the existing audience, at the top of the segment logic panel, click **...More > Copy to Clipboard**.
+            * In the settings for the existing audience, at the top of the segment logic panel, click **More > Copy to Clipboard**.

             * In a text editor, manually create the segment logic using alphanumeric segment IDs and [Boolean syntax](audience-segment-logic-syntax.md), and copy it to your clipboard.